 Maintenance Update 5.4.1

-Code42 strongly recommends upgrading all version 5.4.0 Code42 servers to version 5.4.1 to correct an issue that could cause unintended changes to device settings, including changes to a device's backup file selection.
+Code42 strongly recommends upgrading all version 5.4.0 Code42 servers to version 5.4.1 or later to correct an issue that could cause unintended changes to device settings, including changes to a device's backup file selection.

 Corrects a critical issue introduced in version 5.4.0 for Code42 environments that meet all the following criteria: